Canon RF 20mm F1.4 L VCM Lens Review

 While telephoto lenses are more frequently used for sports, a 20mm angle of view allows a different perspective at these events.
 This focal length can be used to capture the big picture of the venue, overhead shots of the athletes and their coaches being interviewed after the game, and, when access permits, full-body environmental action sports photos showing a large amount of the venue in the background.
 Note that when used for action sports with a close and rapidly approaching subject, the subject rapidly changes size in the frame, making it challenging to capture the perfect pose at the perfect framing distance in the 20mm angle of view.
 High framerates ensure the perfect shot is on the card in these scenarios.

-Here are two comparisons showing the 20mm angle of view as it fits into a more extensive range.
+Here are two comparisons showing the 20mm angle of view within a range.

 Focal Length Range Example